Ambroisie/blog/content/posts/2020-12-07-git-basics/index.md

 #### Fixup, a practical example

 A specific kind of squashing which I use frequently is the notion of `fixup`s.
-Say you've commited a change (*A*), and later on notice that it is missing a part of the changeset.
+Say you've committed a change (*A*), and later on notice that it is missing a part of the changeset.
 You can decide to commit that missing part (*A-bis*) and annotate it to mean that it is linked to *A*.